rackerlabs/genestack/docs/openstack-compute-kit.md

     --post-renderer-args neutron/base
 ```

+!!! tip

-> In a production like environment you may need to include production specific files like the example variable file found in
+    In a production like environment you may need to include production specific files like the example variable file found in `helm-configs/prod-example-openstack-overrides.yaml`.

-  `helm-configs/prod-example-openstack-overrides.yaml`.
+!!! info

-> The above command derives the OVN north/south bound database from our K8S environment.
+    The above command derives the OVN north/south bound database from our K8S environment.
 The insert `set` is making the assumption we're using **tcp** to connect.